ludviglundgren/qbittorrent-cli/README.md

 #### Workflow

-Torrents imported into qBittorrent does not have automatic management enabled, because it's default behavior is to move data.
+Torrents imported into qBittorrent do not have automatic management enabled, because its default behavior is to move data.

 1. Stop source client and qBittorrent.
 2. Start with a dry run and see what it does `qbt torrent import ..... --dry-run`